 Aija Kukkala (MSc, Geography)

-I have also started my own part-time PhD studies in summer 2014.
-My PhD topics include spatial conservation prioritization and conservation planning in the context of Europe and the European Union biodiversity policies.
+I joined the group in early 2011 as a Research Secretary and started my own PhD research in summer 2014.
+My tasks were previously divided between research and general administration.
+However, since the beginning of 2016 I have fully concentrated on my PhD studies.
+My research topics include spatial conservation planning for biodiversity and ecosystem services, especially in the context of Europe and the European Union biodiversity and environmental policies.

 Federico Montesino-Pouzols, Researcher (2011-2014)

 Jarno Leppänen, Software development specialist (-12/2011)

 Anni Arponen, MSc student, PhD student (2006-2009) & Postdoc (-8/2011)

 Jonna Katajisto (PhD 2007)